amiltonkoxi/nutriparse-reader/README.md

 ## Project Overview

-NutriParse Reader is a full-stack web application that automatically extracts allergen statements and nutrition facts from food product PDFs.
-Both digitally generated PDFs and scanned/image-based PDFs are supported.
+NutriParse Reader is a full-stack web application that extracts allergen statements and nutrition facts from food product PDFs.
+It supports both digitally generated PDFs and scanned/image-based PDFs.
 The backend uses AI-augmented parsing (rule-based extraction with LLM assistance) to detect allergens and nutrition values, while the frontend presents the results in both table and JSON formats for quick review.

 ---

 ## Features

 - Upload up to **two PDFs per run** using drag and drop or a file picker.
-- Backend processing with AI/LLM logic to interpret ingredient statements and nutrition tables.
+- Process PDFs through AI/LLM-assisted logic to interpret ingredient statements and nutrition tables.
 - Extraction of the **10 required allergens**: Gluten, Egg, Crustaceans, Fish, Peanut, Soy, Milk, Tree nuts, Celery, Mustard.
-- Extraction of the **6 nutrition values**: Energy, Fat, Carbohydrate, Sugar, Protein, Sodium.
+- Extract the six nutrition values: Energy, Fat, Carbohydrate, Sugar, Protein, Sodium.
-- Structured output in a responsive **table view** plus a raw **JSON view**.
+- Present structured output in a responsive table view and raw JSON view.
-- Automatic **OCR fallback** for scanned or photo-based PDFs.
+- Automatic OCR fallback for scanned or photo-based PDFs.

 ---